 \section{Introduction}

-Inspired by the works of Okounkov \cite{O1}, \cite{O2}, Lazarsfeld-Musta\c{t}\u{a} \cite{lm-nobody} and Kaveh-Khovanskii \cite{KK} independently introduced and studied the Okounkov bodies associated to big divisors.
-Following their philosophy, there has been a number of attempts to understand the asymptotic properties of divisors by analyzing the convex sets called the Okounkov bodies.
-An Okounkov body $\okbd_{Y_\bullet}(D)$ of a divisor $D$ on a smooth projective variety $X$ of dimension $n$ with respect to an admissible flag $Y_\bullet$ is defined as a convex subset of the Euclidean space $\R^n$ (see Definition \ref{def-okbd}).
-It is expected that one can extract the positivity information of the divisor $D$ from the structure of the Okounkov bodies.
-In \cite{CHPW1}, \cite{CPW1}, \cite{CPW2}, we extended the study of Okounkov bodies to pseudoeffective divisors by introducing the \emph{valuative Okounkov body} $\okval_{Y_\bullet}(D)$ and the \emph{limiting Okounkov body} $\oklim_{Y_\bullet}(D)$ of a pseudoeffective divisor $D$ with respect to an admissible flag $Y_\bullet$ (see Definition \ref{def-vallim}).
+Inspired by the work of Okounkov \cite{O1, O2}, Lazarsfeld--Musta\c{t}\u{a} \cite{lm-nobody} and Kaveh--Khovanskii \cite{KK} independently introduced and studied the convex sets called the Okounkov bodies associated to big divisors.
+Following their philosophy, there has been a number of attempts to understand the various asymptotic properties of divisors by analyzing the structure of the Okounkov bodies.
+The details are as follows.
+We first let $X$ be a smooth projective variety of dimension $n$.
+For a divisor $D$ on $X$, the \emph{Okounkov body} $\okbd_{Y_\bullet}(D)$ is defined as a convex set in $\mathbb R^n$ which clearly depends on $D$ and also on the choice of the admissible flag $Y_\bullet$ (see Definition \ref{def-okbd}).
+It is expected that one can extract various positivity properties of the divisor $D$ from the structure of the Okounkov bodies.
+Based on the results on the Okounkov bodies of big divisors \cite{lm-nobody}, we extended in \cite{CHPW1, CPW1, CPW2} the study of Okounkov bodies to pseudoeffective divisors by introducing the \emph{valuative Okounkov body} $\okval_{Y_\bullet}(D)$ and the \emph{limiting Okounkov body} $\oklim_{Y_\bullet}(D)$ of a pseudoeffective divisor $D$ (see Definition \ref{def-vallim}).
 By definition, $\okval_{Y_\bullet}(D)\subseteq\oklim_{Y_\bullet}(D)$ holds in general and $\okbd_{Y_\bullet}(D)=\okval_{Y_\bullet}(D)=\oklim_{Y_\bullet}(D)$ when $D$ is a big divisor.
 See Subsection \ref{okbdsubsec} for more details.

-By \cite[Proposition 4.1 (i)]{lm-nobody}, it is known that Okounkov bodies are numerical in nature, i.e., if two big divisors $D, D'$ on a smooth projective variety $X$ are numerically equivalent, then $\okbd_{Y_\bullet}(D)=\okbd_{Y_\bullet}(D')$ for every admissible flag $Y_\bullet$ on $X$.
-The converse also holds by \cite[Theorem A]{Jow}.
-These results were extended to the pseudoeffective divisors using the limiting Okounkov bodies in \cite[Theorem C]{CHPW1}.
-Thus theoretically one should be able to read off all the numerical information of a given pseudoeffective divisor from its limiting Okounkov bodies.
-However, we note that the valuative Okounkov bodies are not numerical in nature as we observed in \cite[Remark 3.13]{CHPW1}.
+By \cite[Proposition 4.1 (i)]{lm-nobody} and \cite[Theorem A]{Jow}, it is known that the Okounkov bodies are numerical in nature, i.e., two big divisors $D, D'$ on a smooth projective variety $X$ are numerically equivalent if and only if $\okbd_{Y_\bullet}(D)=\okbd_{Y_\bullet}(D')$ for every admissible flag $Y_\bullet$ on $X$.
+This statement was extended to pseudoeffective divisors using the limiting Okounkov bodies in \cite[Theorem C]{CHPW1}.
+Thus theoretically one could read off all the numerical information of a given pseudoeffective divisor from its limiting Okounkov bodies.
+In contrasts, the valuative Okounkov bodies do not reflect the numerical properties of divisors in full as we observed in \cite[Remark 3.13]{CHPW1}.